A Review of Playing Through The Blues

 Included as bonuses are backing tracks you can practice your new soloing skills to, turn around and ending licks, and solo examples by Eric Clapton, BB King, and Albert King.

-I would definately score this ten out of ten for content and value.
+I would definitely score this ten out of ten for content and value.
 It’s well over 2GB in size with all the videos and mp3 files.
 The good thing is that it’s all downloadable.
 It’s not one of those courses where you have to login to the site to watch the videos.
 You don’t have to download it all in one go either.
 Good if you’re bandwidth is limited.

 If you want to learn how to play blues guitar licks, this is definitely the course for you.